ashuchhabra/Amazon-Product-Recommendation-System/README.md

 ## Objective

-The recommendation engine, uses information about 1,80,000 products and  each product will have multiple features named
+The recommendation engine, uses information about 1,80,000 products and each product will have multiple features named:

 1. Title of the product
 2. Brand of the product